-Born in Cayman and raised in Brazil until she was almost 10, Pilar Bush is a former Director of Tourism, founder of AtWater Consulting and is currently Executive Vice President responsible for Marketing, Communications and Community Development at Dart.
-Pilar is a mother to Nathan, 131/2, and Niko, 5, and sits on the boards of several local charities.
+Born in Cayman and raised in Brazil until she was almost 10, Pilar Bush is a former Director of Tourism, founder of AtWater Consulting, previous Executive Vice President responsible for Marketing, Communications and Community Development at Dart and as of January 31st 2022, the Premier of the Cayman Island's Chief of Strategy.
+Pilar is a mother to Nathan, 15, and Niko, 7, and sits on the boards of several local charities.

 At home and at work, Pilar Bush is always thinking about the big picture.
 Whether pondering how to raise her sons to be joyful, independent and responsible young men or how can the Cayman Islands become one of the best places in the world to live and work, her mind is always working.

 Her professional achievements run the gamut from orchestrating recognition of the Cayman Islands as the ‘Culinary Capital of the Caribbean’, organising Cayman’s first ever JazzFest, developing brand partnerships with the NFL, NBA and Nickelodeon, to being a founding member of Literacy is for Everyone (LIFE), and serving as the current Chair of Big Brothers Big Sisters.

 Pilar is a visionary with an eye for make-it-or-break-it details.
 Whether she’s discussing dinosaurs’ dietary habits with her son, Niko, developing global marketing campaigns to reposition the Cayman Islands, or advocating for changes in the public education and more accessible services for children and families, Pilar aims to make an impact guided by a clear sense of purpose.

 “I was involved in Key Club as a teenager at John Gray High School, and took a pledge to ‘build my home, school and community, to serve my nation and God, and to combat all forces which tend to undermine these.’
 The essence of the pledge is how I try to live my life.”